saitamasahil/skyscraper/docs/CLIHELP.md

 ### -g &lt;PATH&gt;

 Sets the game list export folder.
 By default Skyscraper exports the game list to the same directory as the rom input folder.
 This enables you to change that to a non-default location.
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-current-working-directory) with [this limitation](PATHHANDLING.md#by-using-the-gamelist-folder).
 Consider setting this in [`config.ini`](CONFIGINI.md#gamelistfolder) instead.

 **Example(s)**